-The module will be assessed by continuous assessments.
+The module will be assessed by coursework and final examination.

 This module introduces students to the design and implementation of archaeological projects (and thereby research design more generally).
 It is concerned with how archaeological questions are addressed through projects, the practices involved in the various stages of archaeological projects, including desk-based assessment, mapping, data collection and analysis, field recording, excavation strategy, interpretation and site/heritage management planning.
 There is a strong practical element to the module which focusses on the planning and execution of a project relating to a cemetery in Liverpool.

 This module studies the body plans of the major groups of animals and explores the relationship between body form and function.